ngrx/effects/README.md

 ### Testing Effects
-To test your effects, simply mock out your effect's dependencies and use the `MockStateUpdates` service to send actions and state changes to your effect:
+To test your effects mock out your effect's dependencies and use the `MockStateUpdates` service to send actions and state changes to your effect:

 ```ts
 import {